Maariv: Shema

 The first main part of the service is focused on the Shema Yisrael.

 When a minyan is present, Barechu, the formal public call to prayer, is recited.
 Then come two blessings, one praising God for creating the cycle of day and night, and one thanking God for the Torah.

 The three passages of the Shema are then recited.

 Two more blessings are recited.
 The first praises God redemption, specifically mentioning taking the Jews out of Egypt, and the second prays for protection during the night.

 A fifth blessing, Baruch Adonai L'Olam, is then recited by Ashkenazim outside of Israel (except for some chassidic communities such as Chabad-Lubavitch, and followers of the Vilna Gaon).
 This blessing is made mostly from a tapestry of biblical verses.
 However, the blessing is omitted on Shabbat and holidays, and by some at the conclusion of those days and on Chol HaMoed.
 It has been largely dropped by Sephardic communities, but appears in old printings of Sephardic siddurim (including Venice and Livorno).
 However, some Moroccan communities (both in Israel and elsewhere) recite the last part of the (starting from Yir'u eineinu), usually only on at the conclusion of the Sabbath.

 In Israel, Baruch Adonai L'Olam is not recited by Ashkenazim (both Nusach Ashkenaz and Nusach Sefard), although it is recited by some congregations associated with Machon Moreshes Ashkenaz.
-It is recited by Baladi Yemenite Jews in and out of Israel (albeit combined with the last blessing), and by Italian rite Jews in and out of Israel.
+It is recited by Baladi Yemenite Jews in and out of Israel (albeit combined with the last blessing), (Note: Tikhlal) and by Italian rite Jews in and out of Israel.
+(Note: As it appears in Italian rite siddurim.
+It is recited in practice in the Italian synagogue in Jerusalem when they have weekday maariv.)
 However, some Moroccan communities (both in Israel and elsewhere) recite the last part of the (starting from Yir'u eineinu), usually only on at the conclusion of the Sabbath.
+(Note: Siddur Avoteinu.)

 On Shabbat and holidays, some congregations recite relevant verses at this point, after the last Shema blessing.

 On Festivals, some Ashkenazic communities recite piyyutim called Ma'arivim during the blessings of Shema.
 The most well-known of these piyyutim is Lel Shimurim Oto El Hatzah, recited on the first night of Passover.
 In the past, this was also done by Italian and Romaniote Jews.